The Best Fitness and Wellness Tips for Every Bride

-The big takeaway here is that your body has a cap of how much fat you can blast at any given time.
+The big takeaway here is your body has a cap of how much fat you can blast at any given time.
 "You could lose more weight, but it might not be from fat," Doyle explains.
 "The weight you lose may be from muscle, which isn't good because losing muscle means messing with your metabolism."
 To stay in the healthy zone follow this guide: If you're trying to drop 30 pounds, you should be aiming to lose 2 percent of your body weight per week.
-If you're weight loss goal is 20 pounds, aim for losing 1 percent per week.
+If your weight loss goal is 20 pounds, aim for losing one percent per week.

 6. Set Small Goals

 Nothing makes you feel more motivated to keep going than actually hitting your goals.
 The key, Rice says, is to keep them small and specific.
-He gave us a few examples:
+He gave a few examples:

 Week Two: Repeat your fitness regimen from week one, but add 10 minutes to your two cardio workouts.
 Also, cut out all soft drinks for the entire week.